Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 With a decision clear in your mind, you can look at any property with this fundamental conclusion guiding your choice.
 If you’re buying an apartment in Spain to let to the tourism market, you will surely then look at each property with your potential tenant’s tastes and desires in mind rather than your own.

 If you are retiring to Spain, you should chose your property very carefully.
 A right choice can help you make living in Spain a dream come true.
-Read 10 Tips to Make Retiring to Spain an Absolute Success to make sure you will never regret your decision.

-Opening a Bank Account for Property Purchase in Spain
+Opening a bank account for property purchase in Spain

 You can transfer about 15% of your planned budget to it as working capital with which you can make deposits and pay taxes and immediate charges when you’re ready to proceed.